VeerandraPrasath/SmartStayDocumentations/Stakeholders.md

 - **Shriram – Frontend Developer**
   - Develops the frontend using Bold AI.
-  - Shares required route specifications with the backend.
+  - Shares required route with the backend.
-  - Handles UI logic, structure, and user experience.
+  - Handles UI logic, and enhance user experience.

 ### Team Lead (Vasanthakumar)
-- Reviews and approves technical design and code.
+- Reviews and approves application design.
 - Supports the development team technically.
 - Aligns with the client to clarify requirements.
-- Ensures code quality and adherence to standards.

 ### Client (Mugilan)
 - Provides business needs and priorities.
-- Reviews implemented features and offers feedback.
+- Reviews implemented features and provides feedback.
-- Validates the system from an end-user perspective.
+- Function the application from an end-user perspective.

 ### Project Manager (Prabhakaran)
 - Tracks progress and timelines.
 - Addresses non-technical blockers.
-- Facilitates resource allocation and communication.
+- Facilitates resource allocation.
-- Acts as the escalation point for overall project support.

 ---